NappingPiglet/dicecloud-v2-guide/documentation-for-properties/slot.md

 Returns the current number of properties that could be added to the slot before it is filled up.

 {% hint style="warning" %}
-Note that all values marked with a \* can only be accessed using ancestor references.
+All values marked with a \* can only be accessed using ancestor references.
 {% endhint %}

 {% hint style="info" %}